i-am-phi/photon-platform/pages/02.mission/02.principles/02.establish-order/article.md

 ---
-title: 'Establish Order'
+title: Establish Order
-subtitle: 'The architecture that holds it all together'
+subtitle: The architecture that holds it all together
 content:
     title: Articles
     items: '@self.children'